 As children and adolescents are exposed to a range of AV technologies from a young age, from communicating with their peers to completing everyday tasks, involving technology in teaching practices at schools, colleges and universities seems like a natural step to take.
 The key to creating a successful learning environment is ensuring spaces inspire and engage.
 It has been proven that advanced audio-visual technology can increase engagement in the classroom, improving concentration and overall participation.

 Children learn differently, and AV equipment provides teachers with the opportunity to improve their teaching abilities, and stimulate each child’s learning process with a combination of engaging and attention-grabbing media.
 Growing numbers of schools are taking advantage of AV technology to teach their students.
 This equipment can be used to present information to students, but interacting with AV technology in school, college or university on a daily basis also ensures the students are proficient in using technology.

 The importance of AV technology in education for future career prospects

-AV skills are essential in the world of business today.
-In the current economic climate the government needs to make long term plans to ensure that the skills set of the UK match the evolution of AV.
+AV skills are crucial in the world of business today.
 A research report conducted by ‘Prospects’ (a United Kingdom graduate careers company) identified that: